Latakia: Early Islamic era

 All of Syria, including the Roman province of Theodorias and its capital, Laodicea fell into Muslim rule after being attacked by a caliphate general, named 'Ubadah ibn al-Samit during the Muslim conquest of Syria in the 7th century.
-The city was renamed al-Lādhiqīyah (اللَّاذِقِيَّة) and switched rule from the Rashidun Caliphate, to the Umayyad Caliphate and finally to the Abbasid Caliphate in a span of 9 centuries, attached to the large province of Bilad Al-Sham (Greater Syria).
+The city was renamed al-Lāḏiqiyya (اللَّاذِقِيَّة) and switched rule from the Rashidun Caliphate, to the Umayyad Caliphate and finally to the Abbasid Caliphate in a span of 9 centuries, attached to the large province of Bilad al-Sham (Greater Syria).
 Arab geographer, Al-Muqaddasi (d.
-991), mentions al-Lādhiqīyah as belonging to the district of Hims (Homs).
+991), mentions Latakia as belonging to the district of Hims (Homs).